isabella232/lotus-docs/content/en/docs/set-up/running-in-the-cloud.md

 We regularly publish AMIs for each of the [filecoin networks](https://network.filecoin.io/).
 To use one of these images, just search for one of our AMIs.
 You can use this [example link which populates a search for Lotus in the `us-west-2` region](https://us-west-2.console.aws.amazon.com/ec2/v2/home?region=us-west-2#Images:visibility=public-images;search=lotus-mainnet;ownerAlias=657871693752;sort=name).

 After you launch your AWS instance, you should log in with the 'ubuntu' account.
-The filecoin instance runs a host-based firewall (UFW) which blocks all incomming ports except for port 22 and 5678 (libp2p).
+The filecoin instance runs a host-based firewall (UFW) which blocks all incoming ports except for port 22 and 5678 (libp2p).
 This works well if you want to place your instance behind a permissive security group.

 ```shell
 ssh ubuntu@<your_instance_public_ipv4>